 - City of Canals: Stormwind City is divided into several districts by the various canals running throughout it, with the districts connected by bridges.

-- Cool Helmet: The Footman's helmet is by far the most iconic piece of human headgear, being a tall open-faced helmet with a blue plume hanging from the top of it with a number of variations between the different games and expansions.
+- Cool Helmet: The Footman's helmet is by far the most iconic piece of human headgear, being a tall steel helmet with a blue plume hanging from the top of it with several variations between the different games and expansions.

 - Epic Flail: Strangely for the humans' most elite unit, knights in the first game carried flails instead of the more expected swords or lances.

 - From Nobody to Nightmare: A non-villainous example.
 Stormwind was originally the youngest and smallest of the Eastern Kingdoms and received little notice and assistance from the other human nations.
 The kingdom was also destroyed by the Horde during it's first invasion.
 However, after the destruction of Lordaeron in the Third War, as well as other human nations such as Gilneas and Stromgarde, Stormwind grew into the most powerful Alliance nation and one of the last bastions of humanity.

 - Government in Exile: With Stormwind destroyed in the First War, its people fled to Lordaeron under Anduin Lothar's leadership.
 With Stormwind reclaimed in the Second War, the people returned to their lands.

 - Heroes Prefer Swords: The humans of Stormwind are the main faction of the Alliance and many of its heroes and most of its regular troops are equipped with swords.

 - Humans Are Diplomats: Hence the "Diplomacy" racial.
 They'd have to be to start and maintain a military alliance with multiple nations and races for years!